DanielJonesEB/engineerbetter.com/_posts/2017-05-08-rings-cloud-native.markdown

 <img src="/images/blog/enterprise-agility-boardroom.png" class="image fit">

+As the table above shows, a change of language can be a transformative step.
+It can be hugely liberating for everyone involved, when an organisation is able to shift its internal dialogue away from obsession over cost and timescales, towards an understanding of [value and urgency](https://vimeo.com/101506552).

-Being able to answer the question "What business outcome do want?" and being able to express this intent without dictating specific deliverables is not something that comes naturally to us if we've worked in traditional enterprise management.
-We've never been asked to do it before.
+It's natural to feel resistant.
+For those of us with a traditional enterprise management background, being able to answer the question "What business outcome do we want?" and expressing this intent without dictating specific deliverables is not something that comes naturally to us.
+We've never been asked to do this before.
 Likewise for the idea of [framing our decisions as experiments](https://barryoreilly.com/2013/10/21/how-to-implement-hypothesis-driven-development/), allowing us to reduce uncertainty by placing small bets to buy information, so we can make our next decision.

-No matter how unfamiliar this mindset seems, it can be learnt.
+No matter how unfamiliar new mindset seems, it can be learnt just like any other skill.
 New habits can be formed.
 Leaders can learn to take a hypothesis-driven approach instead of forcing certainty onto uncertain situations.
 Furthermore, we can all learn to create safer, happier working environments where it is [ok to be wrong](https://lizkeogh.com/2017/03/05/yes-and/).

 At EngineerBetter we believe that our approach of enablement through delivery and *continuous improvement* is an appropriate way for anyone in an organisation to build better habits, not just development teams.
 Our purpose is making software development more humane, more effective and less wasteful; pursuit of this goal depends on us working with everyone, across all 4 of our identified problem spaces.
 Get in touch if you'd like to find out more.